 The spatial positioning of voices explained by Ignazio Donati in the “Dichiaratione del cantar lontano”, introductory to his Sacri Concentus unis, binis, ternis, quaternis… (Venice: Giacomo Vincenti, 1612), reveals a special attention to the relationship between music-making and architecture.
 His singers, disposed in different locations of a church – namely, all but one far from the organ and separated from each other, hidden behind architectural structures or decorations – take advantage of the acoustic effect of amplification due to the scattering of sound sources, as well as the theatrical effect of mystery.
 Thus, a small group of solo voices inexplicably sounds like a multitude of “many choirs”.
 Donati’s device was not new: previous models could be found, ranging from interaction in medieval hockets and the imitative techniques of Renaissance counterpoint to the Venetian or Roman polychoral style.
 But the pursuit of a “more beautiful effect” indicates a new application in the service of the Baroque rhetoric.

-Download Cantar Distanti
+Download the announcement Cantar Distanti